In today's post, I will outline the basic steps for cleaning your Sage coffee machine and how to use them.

 How do I clean my Oracle coffee maker?

 To prevent any ambiguity, this light is clearly labelled "Clean Me."
 If you see this light flashing, follow the steps in the article.
-If you’re wondering “What toolset do I need to clean a sage coffee machine?”, you should purchase one of the Sage coffee machine cleaning kits.
-These Sage Coffee Machine Cleaning products are available for the Sage coffee makers.
+If you’re wondering “What toolset do I need to clean a Sage coffee machine?”, you should purchase one of the Sage coffee machine cleaning kits.
+These Sage Coffee Machine Cleaning products are compatible with Sage coffee makers.

-Cleaning and maintenance include all components of your coffee maker, from cleaning the group head and milk frother to replacing the water filter and descaling on a regular basis.
-How often to clean sage coffee machine primarily depends on the Sage coffee maker variant you own and how often you use it.
+Cleaning and maintenance include all components of your coffee maker, from cleaning the group head and milk frother to replacing the water filter and descaling regularly.
+How often to clean the Sage coffee machine depends on the model you own and how often you use it.

 How do you clean Sage Group Heads?

-Just put a teaspoon full of cleaner on top of the blind filter before running a flush cycle.
-Run the group a few times in 10-second intervals.
+Just add a teaspoon of cleaner to the blind filter before running a flush cycle.
+Run the group for a few times, each at 10-second intervals.
 After back-flushing with a de-tannin powder, detach the coffee lever and run the group once again to rinse out any extra cleaner.

 Where is the sage cleaning disc?

-To clean your machine, you will need the Sage plastic cleaning disc, which goes within the filter of the portafilter.
+To clean your machine, you will need the Sage plastic cleaning disc, which fits inside the portafilter's filter.
 It's simply a circle of plastic that prevents water and cleaner from flowing through the portafilter.
 The cleaning tablet is placed on this disc.

-After using the Sage Oracle steam wand, wipe it down well with a moist towel and lower it to purge automatically.
-This prevents burned milk from developing on the exterior and should be done after each usage, including in between coffee brewing sessions.
+After using the Sage Oracle steam wand, wipe it thoroughly with a moist towel, then lower it to purge automatically.
+This prevents burned milk from forming on the exterior and should be done after each use, including between coffee brewing sessions.

 How do you clean an espresso arm?